andew42/brightlight/readme.md

-Brightlight is a lighting controller for pixel addressable LED strips.
+Brightlight is a lighting controller for pixel addressable LED strips, intended for domestic mood lighting.

-It has two parts, a low level controller responsible for generating the LED strip waveforms, written in Arduino C and using the Teensy 3.0 controller.
+It has two parts.
+A low level controller responsible for generating the LED strip waveforms, written in Arduino C using the Teensy 3.x controller.

 https://www.pjrc.com/teensy/td_libs_OctoWS2811.html

 A web site interface to control one or more Teensy boards via USB.
-This is written in GO for running on a raspberry pi or similar
+This is written in GO and runs on a raspberry pi or similar.

+Scripts

 // OSX: Connecting to raspberry pi fom OSX terminal session ssh pi@192.168.0.44